Use 15 helpful strategies to prevent dog walking injuries

 These injuries range from mild to severe, depending on the impact.

-It’s essential to know the signs of a concussion, such as confusion, slurred speech, and loss of coordination.
+It’s essential to recognize the signs of a concussion, including confusion, slurred speech, and loss of coordination.
 Concussions can be severe and indicate traumatic brain injuries.

 Neck strain